 Whether you are cramming gear into small bags to avoid airline luggage fees or you are overpacking for fear of leaving something necessary behind, packing for any vacation can seem endless.
-Few cruise passengers will forget basics such as sunscreen, a swimsuit or formal attire, but once you’re onboard, you may wish you’d found room in your bags, totes and carry-ons for these cruise essentials.
+Few cruise passengers will forget basics such as sunscreen, a swimsuit, or formal attire, but once you’re onboard, you may wish you’d found room in your bags, totes, and carry-ons for these cruise essentials.

 Extension Cords or a Power Strip

-Outlets are notoriously sparse in cruise ship cabins, and if you have several devices to recharge, need a CPAP machine or use different hair styling tools, you’re going to be juggling those few plugs.
+Outlets are notoriously sparse in cruise ship cabins, and if you have several devices to recharge, need a CPAP machine, or use different hair styling tools, you’re going to be juggling those few plugs.
 A power strip can dramatically increase the available outlets, and a couple of short extension cords can help you arrange what you need exactly where you need it.
-And don’t forget the appropriate chargers and adaptors for your devices!
+And don’t forget the appropriate chargers and adapters for your devices!

-There is so much going on each day on a cruise, it’s easy to forget about that trivia contest, dance lesson, cooking demonstration, shopping sale, port lecture, liquor tasting, comedy show, pool game or other activity on your must-do list.
+There is so much going on each day on a cruise, it’s easy to forget about that trivia contest, dance lesson, cooking demonstration, shopping sale, port lecture, liquor tasting, comedy show, pool game, or other activity on your must-do list.
 A highlighter will come in handy for you to mark up the daily newsletter so you don’t miss out on anything you really want to do.

-Your cruise ship card is your room key, on board identification and ship-wide charge card, but it won’t charges off the ship, such as renting a locker during a beach excursion, tipping a fabulously funny bus driver or paying for that quirky little souvenir.
+Your cruise ship card is your room key, on board identification, and ship-wide charge card, but it won’t handle charges off the ship, such as renting a locker during a beach excursion, tipping a fabulously funny bus driver, or paying for that quirky little souvenir.
 Also, if you want to tip your cabin steward or room service attendants a bit extra for their hard work, cash is most appreciated.
 Cash is also necessary for playing games of skill in the casino or arcade, where just $1 can win you fabulous prizes – if your hand-eye coordination is good enough.

-The sea air may be fresh and bracing, but your cabin and its teeny bathroom won’t smell so good with wet and dirty clothes, smelly shoes, room service food or the inevitable results of overeating or overindulging on alcohol.
+The sea air may be fresh and bracing, but your cabin and its teeny bathroom won’t smell so good with wet and dirty clothes, smelly shoes, room service food, or the inevitable results of overeating or overindulging on alcohol.
 A simple room spray or a hanging freshener can do wonders to keep your cabin smelling clean and fresh.

-Most cruise ship cabins do not have any alarm clocks, and while you can arrange a wake up call through the ship’s phone service, it is a good idea to have a backup alarm ready so you don’t miss the early departure time for a popular shore excursion or your scheduled debarkation time.
+Most cruise ship cabins do not have any alarm clocks, and while you can arrange a wake-up call through the ship’s phone service, it is a good idea to have a backup alarm ready so you don’t miss the early departure time for a popular shore excursion or your scheduled debarkation time.
 Setting an alarm can also help you enjoy an afternoon nap without missing any upcoming activities.

-A comfortable pair of slip-on shoes, sandals or slippers will be welcome footwear on board the ship.
-Instead of lacing up sneakers or putting on uncomfortable heels for a quick trip to the buffet, to play a round of miniature golf or to wander over to a trivia contest or craft project, you’ll be glad you have more casual footwear to make walking across hot or slippery decks safer and easier.
+A comfortable pair of slip-on shoes, sandals, or slippers will be welcome footwear on board the ship.
+Instead of lacing up sneakers or putting on uncomfortable heels for a quick trip to the buffet, to play a round of miniature golf, or to wander over to a trivia contest or craft project, you’ll be glad you have more casual footwear to make walking across hot or slippery decks safer and easier.